-Overlooking Evoikos Gulf and offering direct access to the sandy beach, this air-conditioned room has a TV LCD with satellite channels, sliding doors with insect screens, orthopaedic mattresses and pillows and a fridge.
+Overlooking Evoikos Gulf and offering direct access to the sandy beach, this air-conditioned room has a TV LCD , sliding doors with insect screens, orthopaedic mattresses and pillows and a fridge.
 Featuring views to the well-tended garden and the sea from its shaded balcony, it comes with free Wi-Fi,a hair dryer and a bathroom with shower.

 Guests are offered free sun loungers and umbrella.
 Food delivery is possible upon request.
 You can enjoy your coffee on the beach lounge with a view on Evoikos.
 Furthermore daily cleaning is provided and private parking is available.

 Opening to two furnished balconies, this bright, air-conditioned room offers direct access to the beach and orthopaedic mattresses and pillows.
 A TV LCD , a fridge ,a hair dryer and a bathroom with shower is also included.
 Guests are offered free sun loungers and umbrella.
 This room has a direct view to the sea.
 Free Wi-Fi and private parking are available.
 Sliding doors with insect screens and daily cleaning services are provided.